What Does Whooping Cough Sound Like? (Hint: You May or May Not Hear a ‘Whoop’)

 If your baby is showing these symptoms, you must seek medical help immediately.

-Treatment: How long does coughing last?
+Treatment: How long does whooping cough last?

 The cough can last for 10 weeks or more.
 See a doctor right away if you think your child may have whooping cough.